edisedis777/BigQuery-Cost-Optimization/README.md

 If you have any suggestions or improvements, please feel free to submit a pull request.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+Distributed under the GNU Affero General Public License v3.0 License.
+See `LICENSE` for more information.